Candidates

 IoT device manufacturers also use tokenization to protect sensitive data both in transit and at rest on devices, reducing exposure to cyber threats.
 Additionally, tokenization supports third-party risk management by enabling secure data analysis without revealing sensitive information.

 Streaming media services employ tokenization to safeguard licensed content, restricting access to authorized users only.
-This helps prevent unauthorized distribution and ensures digital content remains secure.
+This helps prevent unauthorized distribution and ensures that digital content remains secure.

 Challenges and Limitations of Data Tokenization